Need to know

 What does CHOICE do?

-We're a not-for-profit organisation funded by our members - we don't receive commissions or fees for advertising.
+We're a nonprofit organisation predominantly funded by our members and CHOICE Recommended licensing – we don't accept advertising or give you results based on commissions.
 We publish independent, expert reports on:

 Comparison sites compared

-We assessed the top four players using ASIC's guidelines for financial comparison sites.
+We assessed the top six players using ASIC's guidelines for financial comparison sites.
 We also used principles developed by consumer groups (including our own) for electricity comparison websites.

 We looked at: